 What To Expect From Your Child's Eye Exam

-A lot of factors influence the frequency with which you should have an eye exam.
-Age, family history, certain medical conditions, and even your job could all have an impact on your eye health.
-While the American Optometric Association does offer general recommendations for scheduled eye exams, it’s very important that you listen to your doctor and follow their recommendations.
-They know the intricacies of your case, so they’re in the best position to determine how often you need an eye exam.
+Many factors influence the frequency with which your child should have an eye exam.
+Age, family history, and certain medical conditions could all have an impact on eye health.
+While the American Optometric Association does offer general recommendations for scheduled eye exams, it’s very important that you listen to your child's doctor and follow their recommendations.
+They know the intricacies of your child's specific case, so they’re in the best position to determine how often your child will need an eye exam.

 Myopia Control Could Save Your Child From a Heavy Prescription